NaLelqGoshkaFerarito/PSW_G10/README.md

 Logs text + timestamp to a `.txt` file.
 It was a prototype for the next logger.

 ## CSV logger
 Logs `PYData` objects to a `.csv` file, otherwise prints status messages to the console.
 It was used because `.csv` files made testing and prototyping easier.
+When it was implemented `py` sensors were the only type of sensors supported.

 ## DB logger
 Logs `PYData`, `LHTDataTemp` and `LHTDataLight` objects to a database, otherwise prints status messages to the console.
 It made the implementation much more streamlined.
+Before it was implemented, the only way to log to the database was through a scan of the `.csv` file from the last logger.
+This meant that a lot more code was needed
-# Clients explanation
+# Broker interaction
 For a quick start read `Example code`

 The two clients separate the functionality, which technically can be implemented with only one.
 A clearer description is present below.
 There is also a class which enforces a standard for data across the whole application